All Episodes

 You can see it.

-I mean, it's not a word, not a single word about drought relief in the Midwest that will happen as this category one, Katrina was a three, I believe, as this category one hurricane moves up the Mississippi Valley and dumps some much needed rain on many parts of the fruited plain.
+I mean, it's not a word, not a single word about drought relief in the Midwest that will happen as this category one, Katrina was a three, I believe, as this category one hurricane moves up the Mississippi Valley and dumps some much-needed rain on many parts of the fruited plain.

 Nope.

-While the Republican convention is going, oh, my gosh, Ellen Barkin's getting exactly what she wants.
+Ellen Barkin's exactly what she wants.

-Samuel L. Jackson getting exact.
+Samuel L. Jackson getting exactly.

-These two actresses, actors, have prayed for this on Twitter, and they're getting it.
+These two actresses, actors have prayed for this on Twitter, and they're getting it.

 We'll be back.